-I’m not one of those people who can’t bear to be alone.
-In fact, I’m more than happy in my own company.
+I’m one of those people who’s very happy in my own company.
 Spending at least some time in solitude every day strikes me as a basic human need, something that’s utterly essential to my wellbeing.
 All of which makes the fact that I chose to lock myself away for a week with 23 strangers all the more surprising.

 Despite being a bit of an introvert, I also have a gregarious side.
 My outgoing streak may expand with each glass of wine I imbibe, but I can be very sociable sober, too.
 In small gatherings of friends, family and acquaintances, I can be the life and soul.
 Present me with a big group of largely unknown entities, though, and the reticence kicks in.

 I also recoil from the spotlight when out of my comfort zone, like some startled sea creature retracting into its shell.
 At school, just the thought of being asked a question in class had me squirming.
 Years later, training to be a journalist, knowing I would have to read my efforts out to my peers petrified me.
 I was often unable to write a word, frozen by fear of being exposed as not good enough.

 My tutor told me to get over myself or get off the course.
 Her rather harsh ultimatum served me well.
 I may be self-conscious, but I can also be single-minded.
 I was determined to be a journalist.
 I got over myself.